 Amazon.ca Search their site under “humane trap” or “animal trap” etc

 Woodstream Brands NOTE: Havahart is a registered trademark of Woodstream Corp.

 HOW TO LIVE WITH/HELP CATS IN YOUR NEIGHBORHOOD

 Click here to download our free brochure on how to answer questions from your neighbors about feral/community cats so they can understand them better, learn to co-exist peacefully with them, and appreciate and support Trap Neuter Return.

 And/or click here to take you to the Alley Cat Allies website where you can find their brochure “How to Live with Cats in your Neighborhood” (either download a free copy to print yourself or order a package for a nominal fee), and find more information how to help feral/community cats.

-Our shelter building workshops: Straw can be picked up for FREE during the fall/winter season at any of our shelter building workshops.
+Straw can be picked up from us for FREE during the fall/winter season.
 All we ask is you bring your own bag.
-For list of dates/location re our workshops click here
+Click here for details how/when to pick it up.